Zigzag transformer

 Nine-winding, three-phase transformers typically have three primaries and six identical secondary windings, which can be used in zigzag winding connection as pictured.

-As with the conventional delta or wye winding configuration three-phase transformer, a standard, stand-alone transformer containing only six windings on three cores can also be used in zigzag winding connection, such transformer sometimes being referred to as a zigzag bank.
-In all cases, six or nine winding, the first coil on each zigzag winding core is connected contrariwise to the second coil on the next core.
+A conventional six-winding, grounding transformer or zigzag bank,with the same winding and core quantity as a conventional three-phase transformer, can also be used in zigzag winding connection.

+In all cases the first coil on each zigzag winding core is connected contrariwise to the second coil on the next core.
 The second coils are then all tied together to form the neutral, and the phases are connected to the primary coils.
 Each phase, therefore, couples with each other phase, and the voltages cancel out.
-As such, there would be negligible current through the neutral point, which can be tied to ground.
+As such, there would be negligible current through the neutral point, as the Zig-Zag has a high positive and negative sequence impedance, with a low zero-sequence impedance which can be tied to ground.

 Each of the three "limbs" are split into two sections.
 The two halves of each limb have an equal number of turns and are wound in opposite directions.
 With the neutral grounded, during a phase-to-ground short fault, a third of the current returns to the fault current, and the remainder must go through two of the three phases when used to derive a grounding point from a delta source.